kubernetes/kubernetes/README.md

 If you want to build Kubernetes right away there are two options:

 ##### You have a working [Go environment].
-Make sure you have 5GB of RAM on your platform
+Make sure you have 5GB of RAM

 ```
 $ go get -d k8s.io/kubernetes